Taken (film): Soundtrack

 All songs written and composed by Nathaniel Méchaly except where noted.

+Release

+Taken was released in France on February 27, 2008, by EuropaCorp and was released in other territories by 20th Century Fox.

+The film was edited by 3 minutes to secure a PG-13 rating in the United States.

-Reception
+Reception and legacy

-A trailer of Taken was released on 20 June 2008.
-The film saw its release on 27 February in France, 9 April in China and 26 September in UK in the year of 2008.
-It was released on 30 January in United States and 22 August in Japan in the year of 2009.
-The film was released under the title of 96 Hours in Germany, Io vi troverò (I Will Find You) in Italy and Заложница (Hostage) in Russia.

 Box office

 Taken grossed $145 million in North America and $81.8 million in other territories, for a worldwide total of $226.8 million, against a production budget of $25 million.

 On its opening day in North America, the film grossed $9.4 million, scoring the best opening day ever for Super Bowl weekend.
 It went on to make $24.7 million during its opening weekend playing in 3,183 theaters, with a $7,765 per-theatre average and ranking #1, which was the second highest Super Bowl opening weekend, at the time, behind Hannah Montana and Miley Cyrus: Best of Both Worlds Concert ($31.1 million).
 The film is also the highest grossing among the Taken films in North America.

 The biggest markets in other territories were South Korea, UK, France, Australia and Spain: the film grossed $15.47 million, $11.27 million, $9.43 million, $6.28 million, and $5.46 million respectively.